SDL Energy Conversion

 - Data-driven turbulence modeling for Large Eddy Simulations

-- ML inference using GPUs (TUDa) in collaboration with CSG Parallelism and Performance
+- Inference of ML-based combustion models using GPUs in collaboration with CSG Parallelism and Performance

 Gallery